anurye/anurye.github.io/_projects/1_drl_dynamic_navigation.md

     </div>
 </div>
 <div class="caption">
     To effectively capture dynamic actors in the environment, enabling the policy to make more informed actions, it is essential to predict the next state of the environment accurately.
-For this purpose, we employ a pair of encoders (state and state-action encoders).
+For this purpose, a pair of encoders (state and state-action encoders) are used.
 </div>

 ---